How to make camping comfortable | 22 Tips

 CONS OF CAMPING SLEEP PADS

 • Sleeping bags can be bulky and difficult to carry.
 A typical sleeping bag weighs about 15 pounds.
 That makes carrying it much easier if you aren't already carrying anything else.
-However, if you do buy a lighter model, it may be worth investing in a backpack or sling strap that's specifically designed for lugging heavy things around.
+However, if you do buy a lighter model, it may be investing in a backpack or sling strap that's specifically designed for lugging heavy things around.

 • Some don't insulate well if you accidentally get wet.
 This could be problematic if you sleep outside.
 If you're going to spend time hiking, biking, or doing any other activity that gets you wet, then you'll likely want to invest in a waterproof cover.